Lcp33/LCP-Capstone-Project/README.md

 ### Description of Dataset

 The dataset is from a project for Shopee, Brazil.
 The data are from 4 countries namely Brazil, Chile, Columbia and Mexico.
 There are 2 main sets of data – customer and purchase.
 They consist of demographics of customers (name, country, age and income), the types of products purchased, quantity and shipping date and cost.
-The dataset has a size of 50,000 rows for “purchase” and 1,000 rows for “customer”.
+The dataset has a size of 50,000 rows (6.65MB) for “purchase” and 1,000 rows(46.2KB) for “customer”.
+Both are CSV file type.
 The dataset is dated from 2019 to 2023.
 Some assumptions made on the dataset:
 1. Income = Annual income
 2. Price = Selling price per unit

 ### Description of Dashboard